oroinc/documentation/book/importexport.rst

 class.
 This method uses the field helper to process the fields:

-* If the field is excluded by the configuration, then it is skipped during the normalization;
+* If the field is excluded by the configuration, then it is skipped during the normalization

-* If the field is an object, another entity or a collection, the ``normalize()`` method for this type of object is called;
+* If the field is an object, another entity or a collection, the ``normalize()`` method for this type of object is called

-* If the field is a scalar value, the field is added with this value to the array of normalized values.
+* If the field is a scalar value, the field is added with this value to the array of normalized values

 You can configure your fields in the UI under *System*/*Entities*/*Entity Management*.
 Alternatively, you can describe the field configuration in your entity directly